-Yes!
+Yes or Squash Falconer!
 This is why the course is so unique.
-You will get the maximum value out of each course as Matt will be there ready to answer any questions / give advice on all things adventure.
+You will get the maximum value out of each course as they will be there ready to answer any questions / give advice on all things adventure.

 Is this a course where my hand will be held throughout?

 Definitely not.
 You will be expected to be completely independent and get stuck in with all aspects of the course.
 It will be run in a very supervisory nature with the idea being that the applicants will be empowered and therefore will learn more by doing rather than just being taught or led all the time.
 The idea is that you will learn from your mistakes and experiences so that when you leave the course, you will be comfortable with whatever you’re planning on doing in the future.
 If you are looking for a guided tour there are plenty of other options available around the world but this is not the aim of the Matt Prior Adventure Academy.